hurdissej/AcuCafeOld/README.md

 I am using stored minified files for dev purposes but shouldn't in production

 **UI**:
-The Pop ups are standard browser pop ups and I would like to make some nice shiny ones The UI could also do with tidying up a bit as well
+The alerts are standard browser ones and I would like to make some nice shiny ones